getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/threads.md

 `crashed`:

 : _Optional_.
-A flag indicating whether the thread has caused the error, it doesn't mean that the Application has been terminated, but captured the error.
+A flag indicating whether this thread has caused the error.
+It does not necessarily indicate the application terminated.
 Defaults to `false`.
 It may be seen as `crashed: yes` in the Issues page.

 `current`: